zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

 Drivers initialize the devices using macros.
 See :ref:`device_model_api` for details on how these macros are used.
 Use the DEVICE_DEFINE macro to initialize drivers providing power management support via the PM control function.
-One of the macro parameters is the pointer to the device_pm_control handler function.
+One of the macro parameters is the pointer to the pm_control handler function.
 If the driver doesn't implement any power control operations, it can initialize the corresponding pointer with ``NULL``.

 Device Power Management API
 ===========================